-Following closing of the initial public offering, the Company will issue to its Chief Executive Officer an award with respect to the number of the Company's common shares equal to the quotient obtained by dividing (x) \$750,000 by (y) the closing price of the Company's common shares on the closing date of the initial public offering, which award shall be fully vested at the time of issuance.
+Following closing of the IPO, the Company plans to issue to its Chief Executive Officer an award with respect to the number of the Company's common shares equal to the quotient obtained by dividing (x) \$750,000 by (y) the closing price of the Company's common shares on the closing date of the IPO, which award shall be fully vested at the time of issuance.

-The Company plans to issue 2,114,751 share purchase options to various officers and the executive chairman effective following the closing an initial public offering.
-The exercise price of these stock options will be the closing price of the Company's common shares on the closing date of an initial public offering.
-These stock options will vest as to 25% of the underlying common shares on the grant date, and the balance of these stock options will vest and become exercisable with respect to 43,319 common shares in 36 equal monthly instalments commencing on the 13th month following the date of grant and continuing until the 48th month following the date of grant, subject to continued employment with us through each vesting date.
-No expense has been recorded through December 31, 2022 with respect to these options.
+The Company plans to issue 2,114,751 share purchase options to various officers and the executive chairman.
+The exercise price of these share purchase options will be the closing price of the Company's common shares on the closing date of an IPO.
+These share purchase options will vest as to 25% of the underlying common shares on the grant date, and the balance of these share purchase options will vest and become exercisable with respect to 43,319 common shares in 36 equal monthly instalments commencing on the 13th month following the date of grant and continuing until the 48th month following the date of grant, subject to continued employment with us through each vesting date.
+No expense has been recorded through March 31, 2023 with respect to these options.

-NOTE 12 - FINANCIAL INSTRUMENTS
+NOTE 13 - FINANCIAL INSTRUMENTS